Public health emergency of international concern: Swine flu (2009–2010)

 In the spring of 2009, a novel influenza A (H1N1) virus emerged.
 It was detected first in Mexico, North America.
 It spread quickly across the United States and the world.
 On 26 April 2009, more than one month after its first emergence, the initial PHEIC was declared when the H1N1 (or swine flu) pandemic was still in phase three.
 Within three hours on the same day, the WHO web site received almost two million visits, necessitating a dedicated web site for the swine influenza pandemic.
 At the time that H1N1 had been declared a PHEIC, it had occurred in only three countries.
-Therefore, it was argued that the declaration of the H1N1 outbreak as a PHEIC, was fueling public fear.
+Therefore, it was argued that the declaration of the H1N1 outbreak as a PHEIC was fueling public fear.
 A 2013 study sponsored by the WHO estimated that, although similar in magnitude to seasonal influenza, it cost more life-years than seasonal flu, due to a shift toward mortality among persons less than 65 years of age.

 Polio (2014–present)

 The second PHEIC was the 2014 polio declaration, issued on 5 May 2014 with a rise in cases of wild polio and circulating vaccine-derived poliovirus.
 The status achieved, as global eradication, was deemed to be at risk by air travel and border crossing overland, with small numbers of cases in Afghanistan, Pakistan, and Nigeria.

-In October 2019, continuing cases of wild polio in Pakistan and Afghanistan, in addition to new vaccine-derived cases in Africa and Asia, was reviewed and polio continued to be a PHEIC.
+In October 2019, continuing cases of wild polio in Pakistan and Afghanistan, in addition to new vaccine-derived cases in Africa and Asia, were reviewed and polio continued to be a PHEIC.
 As of November 2021, taking into account recent events in Afghanistan, a large number of unvaccinated children, increasing mobile people in Pakistan and the risks associated with the COVID-19 pandemic among others, polio remains a PHEIC.